Renuka-Nair/Business-Forecasting/README.md

 MAPE Mean Absolute Percentage Error,
 MPE Mean Percentage Error

-4. The data was obtained from the official website of the CDC.
-It is a time series data that shows the number of liveborn infants in the northeastern states of USA on a monthly basis over the years 2016 to 2019
+4. The data was obtained from the economic research website FRED. (https://fred.stlouisfed.org/series/CP0118NOM086NEST) The frequency of the data is monthly starting from 2010 till 2021 August.
+The Harmonized Index of Consumer Prices category "Sugar, Jam, Honey, Chocolate, and Confectionery (01.1.8)" is a classification of nondurable goods that includes cane or beet sugar, unrefined or refined sugar, powdered sugar, crystallized sugar, or sugar lumps; jams, marmalades, chocolates etc.

 Team Members , William Cardona https://github.com/Wcard625 and Nishit Pabari https://github.com/n1sh1t9